rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

 Finally, the **Pixel Processing** stage executes a **fragment shader** program to calculate the final color of each pixel.

-In the section [Drawing a Point](#drawing-a-point), we write a very simple **vertex shader** program to render a single point and then set its color with an equally simple **fragment shader** program.
-The point coordinates and color values are fixed in this first example, so we do not bother with **geometry processing** or **rasterization** at this time.
+We will write a very simple **vertex shader** program to render a single point and then set its color with an equally simple **fragment shader** program.
+The point coordinates and color values are fixed in program source code, so we do not need to bother with **geometry processing** or **rasterization** at this time.

-The graphics framework we begin building here will follow good software engineering design practices, such as **reusability** and **extensibility**.
-Each component of the graphics framework is designed to have a single responsibility and be open to extensions.
+This lesson creates the first components of the graphics framework we will build up over the duration of this course.
+The framework will follow good software engineering design practices, such as **reusability** and **extensibility** as each component will be designed to follow a single responsibility and be open to extensions.

 # Creating Windows with Pygame

 The first thing we need for our framework is something to create an application window for the **application stage** of the graphics pipeline.
 Here we can use the Pygame library to handle a lot of the work for us.
 The design of our applications should implement the flow of application logic defined by the *application lifecycle*:

+![The interactive graphics application lifecycle](/software-engineering-lab/assets/images/igraphics-app-flow.png)

 - **Startup** - load external files, initialize values, and create programming objects
-- **Main Loop** - check input from the user, update variables and objects, and render the graphics
+- **Main Loop** - includes tasks to **process input** from the user, **update** variables and objects, and **render** the graphics
 - **Shutdown** - cancel any running processes and close the window

-![The interactive graphics application lifecycle](/software-engineering-lab/assets/images/igraphics-app-flow.png)

-The first component of our graphics framework will be a class called `WindowApp`.
+The first component of our graphics framework will be a class called `WindowApp` that manages the application lifecycle.
 Let's create it inside a Python package for the core components of the framework.

 ## The `WindowApp` Class